Are you an expecting first-time mom and overwhelmed by the amount of baby stuff and clothes out there?

 Make sure to get shirts that have plenty of room in the neck, so they slip easily over your baby’s head.
 The shirts and dresses should have long sleeves in case your baby is born in fall or winter.

-For every shirt or dress, I have some leggings or pants going with it.
+Whenever my baby will wear a shirt or a dress, I have some leggings or pants going with it.
 Always look for a stretchy waistband that can easily fit over your baby’s diaper and belly.
 Most of the pants even expand as the baby gains weight.

 This one really depends on the season your baby is born in.
 My calculated birth date is the 31st of August, so I probably won’t need a winter jacket or snowsuit right in the beginning.

-However, I still have two different fall-jackets that match any outfit my baby may wear.
+However, I still have two different sweater jackets that match any outfit my baby may wear.
 So whenever we go outside and it’s getting a bit chilly, I always have a little jacket in my diaper bag.

 If you are having a winter baby, you may want to get a warm suit to keep them warm on outings.